Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Convergence Rates in Federated Learning

-To the best of our knowledge, \cref{thm:fedavg_convergence_convex} is the first result showing that even with fixed learning rates and $k > 1$, \fedavg exhibits convergent behavior on a class of convex loss functions.
-However, unlike \cref{thm:fedavg_convergence_sc}, it is not clear that any convergence benefits manifest from \cref{eq:fedavg_convergence_convex}.
-Understanding whether this convergence is ``faster'' (in an appropriately defined manner) than the convergence of gradient descent on the average of the client loss functions remains an open question.
+To the best of our knowledge, Theorem \ref{thm:fedavg_convergence_convex} is the first result showing that \fedavg exhibits convergent behavior on a class of (non-strongly) convex functions, even with fixed learning rates and $k > 1$.
+Unlike Theorem \ref{thm:fedavg_convergence_sc}, it is not clear that the convergence in \eqref{eq:fedavg_convergence_convex} is ``faster'' (in some sense) than the convergence of gradient descent on $f_{avg}$.
+Such analysis is an open and important problem.

-Finally, we note that \cref{lemma:server_structure} allows us to trivially derive convergence rates for many other federated learning algorithms, under the same kinds of assumptions as \cref{thm:fedavg_convergence_sc,thm:fedavg_convergence_convex}.
-In particular, we can ``borrow'' centralized convergence rates for any federated learning algorithm that uses the same client update structure as \fedavg, but applies a different server optimizer.
-This includes methods such as \textsc{FedAvgM}, which uses SGD with momentum on the server~\cite{hsu2019measuring}, and \textsc{FedAdagrad}, which uses Adagrad~\cite{mcmahan2010adaptive, duchi2011adaptive} on the server~\cite{reddi2021adaptive}.